gruposantander/digital-trust-docker-compose/README.md

 # digital-trust-docker-compose

-Docker compose to run all Digital Trust Protocol components in local.
+Docker compose to run all Digital Trust Protocol components in local, including:

+- DTP Server (OIDC extended with protocol specifications such as assertion claims and assurance levels)
+- DTP Server Database (MongoDB persistency for the DTP Server including client apps, tokens and requests)
+- DTP Data Provider Server (GraphQL Stubs backend with data for a set of customizable user personas)
+- DTP Front End (Logon and Consent application integrated with DTP Server)
+- DTP Demo (Sample application to demo E2E using te SDK and connected to DTP Server)

 Please go to [https://gruposantander.github.io/digital-trust-docs/](https://gruposantander.github.io/digital-trust-docs/) for more info.

 ## Setup